ssut/Remote-MCP/README.md

 Yes, I know that the official MCP roadmap includes remote MCP support in the first quarter of 2025.
 However, the need for remote access was *immediate* for me, and likely for many others.
 This library was created to bridge that gap, providing a way to connect to a remote MCP server from a local MCP client *right now*, without waiting for future official implementations.

 Note: I don't want this to be a sophisticated or overcomplicated thing.
-This **just works right now.
+This **just works right now**.

 ## Getting Started